nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 ![UpdateStockSequenceDiagram](diagrams/diagram_images/UpdateStockSequenceDiagram.png)

+MediVault adds a new _stock_ record when a user updates contains the `n/NAME` parameter.
-MediVault modifies the `STOCK_ID` when a user tries to update a medicine name.
-The old record still exists in MediVault, but it will not be visisble to user when listed.
+The old stock record still exists in MediVault, but it will not be visible to user when listed.
 This approach solves the issue when a user is unable to delete a _ dispense_ record when the medicine _stock_ name gets updated.

 ## Product scope